greenfirn/Docker-Events/README.md

 - services assume .conf files are in /home/user/ and named rig-cpu.conf or rig-gpu.conf

-- use "ubuntu:24.04" on Clore/Octaspace as idle job with no options ... or set something different in .conf
+- use "ubuntu:24.04" on Clore / Octaspace as idle job with no options ... or set something different in .conf

 - see rig conf examples...